wpsharks/ubuntu-bootstrap/README.md

 #### Step 1: Satisfy Software Requirements

 You need VirtualBox, Vagrant, and a DNS plugin.
+The following commands will do the trick.

 ```bash
 $ brew cask install virtualbox;